featherweight-design/feather/CONTRIBUTING.md

 #### Jest

-- Tests should be generally be reserved for `utilities` and any under-the-hood, functional logic of component/page (e.g. filtering, sorting, formatting, etc.)
+- Tests should generally be reserved for `utilities` and any under-the-hood, functional logic of component/page (e.g. filtering, sorting, formatting, etc.)
 - If a test has specific data mocks that are not reusable, they should be located in `__tests__/__fixtures__` with a `<FILE_NAME>.mock.ts` convention (e.g. `capitalizeString.mock.ts`)
 - If a test has utilities associated with mock data, they should be moved to a `__tests__/utilities` directory